-During your procedure, your surgeon may use an electrocautery device that allows rapid control of bleeding and tissues biopsies.
-This device uses electricity that, if it conducts through your metallic jewelry, may cause a burn.
+During your procedure, your surgeon may use equipment that uses electricity.
+If you have jewelry on, there is a risk that the electricity could be drawn to your jewelry and could cause a burn.
 For this reason, we ask that you leave all jewelry at home.

 Will I need pre-testing before my surgery?

-Yes, depending on your health condition, you may need pre-operative testing.
-This will be determined by your surgeon and anesthesiologist prior to your surgery.
+Depending on your procedure and overall health, you may need pre-operative testing and/or an appointment with a primary provider to ensure that you are healthy and safe to undergo a procedure.
+This will be determined by your surgery and anesthesiologist prior to surgery.

 Can I wear my dentures during my procedure?

-If you are having a general anesthetic, we will request that you remove your dentures just prior to leaving your pre-op room, they will be given back to you as soon as you are awake.
-This is due to the possibility of bending or breakage during your procedure when you will not be able to protect the dentures.
-If you are having topical anesthesia, you may keep your dentures intact.
+If you are having general anesthesia, we will request that you remove your dentures just prior going into the operating room.
+They will be given back to you as soon as you are awake.
+This is due to the possibility of bending or breaking during your procedure when you will not be able to protect the dentures.
+If you are having only topical anesthesia, you may keep your dentures intact.